Skip to main content

 Description

-In 2017 operation of a 10 MW electric heat pump, utilizing heat from wastewater to produce district heating, was initiated in Kalundborg.
+In 2017, Kalundborg initiated the operation of a 10 MW electric heat pump, which utilizes heat from wastewater to produce district heating.
 It is currently the largest heat pump facility in Denmark.

 • Firstly, it is utilized at Novozymes, where organic content is withdrawn from the wastewater and used for biogas production.